-When one director/shareholder in a small company wants to leave, it is usually preferable for their shares to be sold to the company or the remaining shareholder/s who will continue to run the business.
-The shareholders will usually ask the company’s accountant to advise on the value of the shares.
-Once a price has been agreed, it should be considered whether the company will buy back or purchase the shares, or the remaining shareholders may choose to buy the shares of the departing director.
+When a director or shareholder in a small company wants to leave, it is usually preferable for their shares to be sold to the company, or the remaining shareholders who will continue to run the business.
+The shareholders will typically ask the company’s accountant to advise on the value of the shares.
+Once a price has been agreed upon, there are two main courses of action.
+Either the company will perform a buyback by purchasing the shares, or the remaining shareholders may choose to buy the shares of the departing director.

-In practical terms, private company share sales to the remaining shareholder/s are simpler to administer than a company share buyback, but there may be tax benefits in structuring the deal as a company buyback.
+In practical terms, selling private company shares to the remaining shareholders can be simpler to administer than a company share buyback .
+However, there may be tax benefits available if the deal is structured as a company buyback.

-With a share sale, the selling shareholder will simply sell to the purchasing shareholder for the agreed price.
-This could be a lump sum payable on completion or structured as a payment over a period of time, or could be linked to future profits of the company, as an earn out.
-Funding will come from the purchaser and if the purchaser is an existing shareholder, their individual shareholding will increase.
+With a share sale, the current shareholder will simply sell their shares to the purchasing shareholder for the agreed price.
+This could be a lump sum payable on completion, or structured as payment over a period of time.
+It could also be linked to the future profits of the company, as an earnout.
+Funding will come from the purchaser, and if the purchaser is an existing shareholder, their individual shareholding will increase.

 The requirements for HMRC to treat the share buyback as capital are that the seller must:

 - Have owned the shares for over 5 years;